What is the best cure for sleep apnea? The best treatment depends on your risk factors and causes for apnea breathing disorder. Find the cause first!

 And that's not all!
 The best sleep apnea treatment should also reduce your medical problems, such as heart disease, diabetes, high blood pressure, and other medical conditions.

-The bad news is that the best-known effective treatments are very expensive, and many patients with sleep apnea have intolerance to these treatments.
+The bad news is that the best-known effective treatments are very expensive, and many patients with sleep apnea have intolerance to these treatments, especially to CPAP therapy.

 The CPAP machine is able to provide a continuous flow of air pressure into the back of the throat, through the mouth.
 The generated pressure then effectively splints the upper airway open and allows for a clear breathing.